oddjobs-maple/odd-jobbed_rankings/README.md

 “IGN” stands for “in-game name”.
 The “name” entries are mostly for discerning when two or more characters are controlled by the same player.
-The names, I’ve done on a best-effort basis, and some of them are just Discord identifiers (which, it should be noted, can be changed at more or less any time, for any reason).
+The names, I’ve done on a best-effort basis, and some of them are just Discord™ identifiers (which, it should be noted, can be changed at more or less any time, for any reason).